Well-wishers Foundation Transforming Lives of Teen Mothers in Nairobi’s Mathare Slums

 With rising cases of teen pregnancies, drug abuse, and crime in Mathare, Paul felt a need to bridge this gap through a sustainable approach other than short-term solutions.
 After engaging a few like-minded friends, they founded the Well-wishers Foundation as a community outreach organisation in 2015.

 In 2019, the organisation was registered as a Community-Based Organisation and intensified its approach to addressing key problems in Mathare.
-Their main priority was addressing the challenges faced by teen mothers.
+Their primary concern was addressing the challenges faced by teenage mothers.
 Over the years, the Foundation has partnered with several other organisations to strengthen its work.

-HURUGLOBAL partnered with Well-wishers on a reproductive health system project where they distributed reusable sanitary pads to more than 300 teen girls.
+HURUGLOBAL partnered with Well-wishers on a reproductive health system project, distributing reusable sanitary pads to over 300 teenage girls.
 RHD Kenya partnered with the Foundation in capacity building on child protection and development through a youth job shadowing programme.
 SHOFCO, on the other hand, partnered with Well-Wishers Foundation on skill development among teen mothers and refugees through a project known as the Youth Voice project.

 A Well-wisher trained nail technician manicuring a client {Kelvin Omare/ Africa Feature Network}